-If you’re interested in drinking, dancing, and meeting other people during your stay in Paris, don’t miss the Riviera Bar Crawl which will take you to several different clubs and pubs with a group of like-minded, fun-loving folks.
+If you’re interested in drinking, dancing, and meeting other people during your stay in Paris, don’t miss the Riviera Bar Crawl which will take you to several different jazz clubs and pubs with a group of like-minded, fun-loving folks.
 You get a great walking tour as you explore the hip areas of the city.
 This is perfect for the solo traveler to socialize.

 See the love famed lock bridge

 While it’s not recommended to add your padlock to the fray, a walk along the Pont de l’Archevêché is worth it to get to the opposite side of the Seine from Notre Dame.
 There, along the Quai de Montebello, several vendors, including booksellers, florists, and artists, have set up shop.
-Take a leisurely stroll by the riverside, browse the sellers’ displays, and grab a café au lait at one of the nearby coffee shops.
+Take a leisurely stroll by the riverside, browse the sellers’ displays, and grab a café au lait at one of the nearby coffee or chocolate shops.

-Go back in time at the Palace of Versailles
+Visit the Palace of Versailles

+Visit the home of Marie Antoinette.
 While not technically in Paris, a day trip to the Palace of Versailles is something you won’t want to miss.
 The easiest and cheapest way to get from Paris to Versailles is to take the train.
 The Réseau Express Régional (RER train ) C line will take you to Versailles, and you can hop on at several Paris metro stations, including the Champ de Mars – Tour Eiffel station.

 Once you arrive at the Palace of Versailles, there are several ticket choices for purchase.
-Depending on how much you want to spend, you can choose to tour the main rooms of the palace, Marie-Antoinette’s estate, and the expansive gardens with a tour guide or at your own pace.
+Depending on how much you want to save money or spend, you can choose to tour the main rooms of the palace, the Marie Antoinette estate, and the expansive gardens with a tour guide or at your own pace.
 The guided tour is worth inquiring about.